rfresh2/ZenithProxy/README.md

 * `java` - Java 17 or higher (20+ recommended)
   * [Adoptium Java Downloads](https://adoptium.net/)
-* `git` - [git](https://git-scm.com/downloads) installed and the repository cloned.
+* `git` - Java 17 or higher and [git](https://git-scm.com/downloads) installed, plus the repository cloned.

 ## Setup

 1. Download the `launch` release from the [releases page](https://github.com/rfresh2/ZenithProxy/releases/launch).
 Extract the zip file to a new folder.
-Or clone the repository - required if using the `git` release channel.
+OR clone the repository `git clone git@github.com:rfresh2/ZenithProxy.git` - required if using the `git` release channel.
 2. Run `./launch.sh` (Linux) or `.\launch.bat` (Windows).
 Close the instance with `CTRL-C`.
 3. Optional: Select a release channel by editing the `launch_config.json` file.
 4. Run the proxy again.
 It will automatically download the latest release and start the proxy.